Are protein shakes right for you? What's in them, and what should you look for if you're trying to choose one?

-Safe for people who are healthy and fit, protein shakes are used mainly by athletes who need nourishment right after their workouts, says Jose Antonio, chief executive officer and co-founder of the International Society of Sports Nutrition (ISSN).
-'Most people can't make a meal immediately post-workout', he says.
-'So these ready-to-drink shakes are really your best alternative'.
+Protein shakes are used mainly by athletes who need nourishment right after their workouts, says Jose Antonio, chief executive officer and co-founder of the International Society of Sports Nutrition (ISSN).

 Protein shakes can range from 100% protein to mostly carbohydrates with a little added protein and fat.
 They come a variety flavors in powder form or in ready-to-drink packages, such as cans or foil packs.

 Read the label.